Truvelo Speed Camera UK Guide (2026)

 Does a Truvelo speed camera flash?

 The Truvelo speed camera does not flash in the same way as a Gatso speed camera.
 Instead, Truvelo safety cameras use an infra-red flash which produces a much subtler light, barely perceptible to the human eye in daylight.
 This allows a clear photograph to be taken of the driver without dazzling them.
-The infra-red unit is provided either built into the camera housing or via a separately mounted unit - as pictured above.
+The infra-red unit is provided either built into the camera housing or via a separately mounted orange-coloured unit.

 Penalties for Truvelo speed camera offences